328 East 75th St, Suite A New York, NY 10021

 Propecia is another option to treat hair loss and pattern baldness.
 It is an oral pill that can be prescribed by Dr. Rokhsar.
 Rogaine and Propecia are the only FDA approved drug options to treat hair loss.

 Hair grafting, also known as hair transplants, are also a viable option for those suffering from hair loss.
-Dr. Rokhsar can perform micro grafts that contain only one to two hairs per craft, slit grafts that contain between four and ten, and punch grafts that can hold between ten to fifteen hairs.
+Dr. Rokhsar can perform micro grafts that contain only one to two hairs per graft, slit grafts that contain between four and ten, and punch grafts that can hold between ten to fifteen hairs.
 Local anesthetic is injected into the scalp and, if desired for comfort, sedation is available.